Tracking Macros- How it Works

 Macros (a fancy way of talking about nutrients we need in large amounts: carbohydrates, fats and protein) are all the buzz in the fitness world these days but rest assured, there’s not necessarily anything new to see here.
 After all, macros have been around since eating became popular… and whether you’re gnoshing with a goal in mind or not, make up everything you put in your mouth regardless.

 So what’s the big deal?
 Why the hype around this whole tracking macros thing?
+Do our Kubex Fitness members do it?
 It’s the WAY people are using them to inform their fitness, nutritional and fat loss/muscle gain goals.
 Macros can be a powerful tool in monitoring your nutritional intake, so let’s dig in:

 WHAT ARE MACROS?